 Medicare doesn’t provide coverage for outpatient prescription drugs, but you can buy a separate Part D prescription-drug policy that does or a Medicare Advantage plan that covers both medical and drug costs.
 (Some retiree health-care policies cover prescription drugs, too.)
 You can sign up for Part D or Medicare Advantage coverage when you enroll in Medicare or when you lose other drug coverage.
 And you can change policies during open enrollment season each fall.
 Compare costs and coverage for your specific medications under either a Part D or Medicare Advantage plan

 2, Long-Term Care

 One of the largest potential expenses in retirement is the cost of long-term care.
 The median cost of a private room in a nursing home was nearly $97,500 in 2017, according to the Genworth Cost of Care Study; a room in an assisted-living facility cost $45,000, and 44 hours per week of care from a home health aide cost $49,000.
-Medicare provides coverage for some skilled nursing services but not for custodial care, such as help with bathing, dressing and other activities of daily living.
-But you can buy long-term-care insurance or a combination long-term-care and life insurance policy to cover these costs.
+Medicare provides coverage for some skilled nursing services but not for custodial care, such as help with bathing, dressing, and other activities of daily living.
+But you can buy long-term-care insurance or a combination of long-term-care and life insurance policy to cover these costs.
 See The Long-Term-Care Insurance Dilemma for more information about long-term-care insurance and other ways to cover these costs.
 See Medicare Rules for Home Health Care for information about Medicare’s strict rules for covering home health care.

 3, Deductibles and Co-Pays